Jaan Kolberg

 Jaan Kolberg (born 21 November 1958) is an Estonian film director and producer.

+Early life and education

 Jaan Kolberg was born in Pärnu, where he attended primary and secondary schools.
 In 1976, he enrolled at Tartu State University, majoring in English.
 While at university, from 1977 until 1979, he participated as an actor at Evald Hermaküla's stage studio at the Vanemuine theatre.

 After graduating from Tartu State University, Kolberg studied filmmaking at the All-Union State Institute of Cinematography (VGIK) in Moscow from 1985 until 1990.

-In 1991, he married actress Terje Pennie.
+Career

 In 2003 he established the production company Tristan (later Navona).

+Personal life

+In 1991, he married actress Terje Pennie with whom he had 3 children.